PS5 Backwards Compatibility Doesn't Extend to PS1, PS2, PS3 Games

+Don’t take that to mean PS5 backwards compatibility will extend to those platforms however.
+More likely is the fact that Sony didn’t appreciate Ubisoft being the one to drop major confirmations regarding PS5 features ahead of the console manufacturer itself.
+Think an official Sony announcement is incoming?

-In a rather unsurprising confirmation, it looks like PS5 backwards compatibility will not extend to PS1, PS2, and PS3 titles.
+Original: In a rather unsurprising confirmation, it looks like PS5 backwards compatibility will not extend to PS1, PS2, and PS3 titles.
 Despite incessant rumors hinting otherwise, the PS5 will only support the PS4 library through backwards compatibility.
 However, the information didn’t come directly from Sony.
 Instead, a Ubisoft support page detailed the backwards compatibility limitations.

 On a help topic labeled “Transitioning PlayStation 4 Titles to Next Gen Versions,” Ubisoft says that backwards compatibility is “not possible” for PlayStation 3, PlayStation 2, or PlayStation games.
 While Sony itself has never set the expectation that the PS5 might play earlier generation PlayStation games, that hasn’t prevented rumors and grasping at straws that players might be able to play a PS2 disc in the upcoming next-gen console.

-Note: Update: The Ubisoft support page has been edited to remove any mention of PS3, PS2, and PS1, but the internet being the internet, screenshots have captured it for all to see.